-This Botswana Safari & Victoria Falls Holiday covers the highlights of Botswana, from wildlife watching in the famous Okavango Delta and the Khwai Private Reserve.
+This Botswana Safari & Victoria Falls Holiday covers some of the wildlife highlights of northern Botswana, from wildlife watching in the famous Okavango Delta to the Khwai Private Reserve.
 You’ll also experience a taste of Zimbabwe when you cross the border to visit the mighty Victoria Falls, one of the Seven Natural Wonders of the World.

-Your holiday will begin at a private concession in the Okavango Delta, where you can head out on game drives to spot big game, see the colourful birdlife and explore the stunning waterways on a mokoro safari.
+Your holiday will begin in the Okavango Delta, one of the recommended lodges to stay in is Pom Pom camp, where you can head out on game drives to spot big game, see the colourful bird life and explore the stunning waterways on a mokoro safari.

-Next, you’ll head to the Khwai Private Reserve, one of the best concessions in the greater Okavango Delta region, with rich landscapes and a diverse abundance of wildlife.
+Next, you’ll head to the Khwai Private Reserve, you could stay at Jackel & Hide Lodge, or an alternative camp of your choice.
+Khwai Reserve is one of the best concessions in the greater Okavango Delta region, with rich landscapes and an abundance of wildlife.

 Fly into Maun Airport (MUB), the international airport near the town of Maun in northern Botswana, and the main gateway to access Botswana’s famous wildlife areas.
-From Maun Airport, you’ll take a scenic light aircraft flight to Pom Pom Camp of around 20 minutes.
+From Maun Airport, you’ll take a scenic light aircraft flight to Pom Pom Camp, taking around 20 minutes.

-You’ll be met by a representative on arrival at the airstrip, who will drive you and another other guests arriving at the same time the short distance to Pom Pom Camp, your base for the next three nights.
+You’ll be met by a representative on arrival at the airstrip, who will drive you and other guests arriving at the same time, the short distance to Pom Pom Camp, your base for the next three nights.